 Top cut or side cut?
 Both have advantages and disadvantages that could make one or the other a better choice.
 See the following considerations, as well as our comparison in the introduction to this report.
 Regardless of the type you decide is best for your household, manual can openers and electric can openers of both types are available.

 Do you have children in the house?
-If so, the extra safety provided by a side-cut can opener that leaves smooth could trump all other concerns.
+If so, the extra safety provided by a side-cut can opener that leaves smooth edges could trump all other concerns.
 The same is true if you are buying a can opener for an elderly individual.

 How diligent are you about cleaning the can opener?
 A top-cut can opener's blades can actually touch the food inside the can, so you'll need to hand-wash it regularly (or find one that's dishwasher-safe).
 For electric models, a removable blade assembly will be easier to clean, but it may be a pain to get on and off.
-Side-cut can openers may not touch the food at all, so they'll stay cleaner.
+Side-cut can openers usually do not touch the food at all, so they'll stay cleaner.

 Do you regularly use the lid to squeeze liquid from the can, as with tuna?
 You'll need a top-cut can opener to keep doing that.